risk-first/website/docs/thinking/Meeting-Reality.md

 Making a move on the [Risk Landscape](Glossary.md#risk-landscape) is about accepting a trade-off.
 And the examples in this section are all classic software development trade-offs.
 If you're an experienced software developer, you'll understand that any technology decision (whether it's unit testing, database choices or release processes - the examples we've seen here) means accepting a trade-off.

 The Risk-First diagram gives us two things.
 First, it makes this trade off clear:  what do I lose?  what do I gain?
-Second, by describing our trade-offs in terms of _risk_, we are also making clear the fact that up front, we never really know up-front whether the trade-off will be worth it.
+Second, by describing our trade-offs in terms of _risk_, we are also making clear the fact that up front, we're never certain whether the trade-off will be worth it.

 ## Summary